IBM/aspera-cli/docs/README.erb.md

 # <a name="installation"></a>Installation

-It is possible to install *either* as a docker container or step by step on the native host:
+It is possible to install *either* directly on the host operating system (Linux, Windows, Macos) or as a docker container.

+The direct installation is recommended and consists in installing:

 * [Ruby](#ruby) version >= <%= gemspec.required_ruby_version %>
 * [<%= gemspec.name %>](#the_gem)
 * [Aspera SDK (ascp)](#fasp_prot)

-The following sections provide information on the installation.
+The following sections provide information on the various installation methods.

 An internet connection is required for the installation.
 If you dont have internet for the installation, refer to section [Installation without internet access](#offline_install).

 ## Docker container

+Use this method only if you know what you do, else use the standard recommended method as described here above.

 This method installs a docker image that contains: Ruby, ascli and the FASP sdk.